TracePoint for basic operation redefinition

 This is my first patch to Ruby, and I'd welcome and appreciate any feedback or desired changes.

-Updated by ko1 (Koichi Sasada) almost 2 years ago
+Updated by ko1 (Koichi Sasada) about 3 years ago

 - Status changed from Assigned to Rejected